mwpdesign/PP2/memory-bank/activeContext.md

 4. **Navigation Simplification**
    - "Order Queue" eliminated.
 Logical handoff between `Order Management` and `Shipping & Logistics` defined in frontend.
+   - All navigation paths corrected and working properly.

 5. **Enterprise Design Consistency**
-   - Standardized sidebars (Admin, Master Distributor) and overall UI/UX are complete.
+   - Standardized sidebars (Admin, Master Distributor, Doctor) and overall UI/UX are complete.
+   - Logout functionality consistent across all user roles.

 6. **Demo Optimization**
    - Temporarily streamlined Master Distributor sidebar is complete and ready.
+   - All user roles can properly log in, navigate, and log out.

 ## Next Phase Focus
-With both the frontend workflow/UI/UX AND the complete authentication/routing system finalized, the immediate focus is on backend development to make the order management features fully functional and to conduct rigorous security and compliance verification.
+With the frontend workflow/UI/UX, complete authentication/routing system, AND navigation fixes all finalized, the immediate focus is on backend development to make the order management features fully functional and to conduct rigorous security and compliance verification.

 ### Immediate Priorities
 1. **Backend - Order Workflow Integration**